 MATs have to publish their accounts at the end of each academic year.
 The accounts describe the financial position of the Trust and include details of governance and the strategic management of the Trust.
 The accounts detail the budget of the MAT.
-Tollbar Multi-Academy Trust's annual total funds for 2018 stood at over £30.2 million.
-On 31 August 2018, the Trust held over £750,000 of unrestricted reserves.
+For example, in 2019, the Park Federation Academy Trust's total funds were £62,631,000 and their carry-forward budget at the end of the year was £3,752,000.
+The CEO of the MAT earned from £170-180,000, approximately 1:6 of a teacher on M1 (London Fringe).